v31dt/AllAI/README.md

 Open **Tools > AllAI > Settings** and set:

 - An OpenAI-compatible base URL, API key, and model.
-- Optional local sentence audio and the decks where it is enabled.
+- Optional local sentence audio and a Piper voice for each language deck.
 - Piper voice speed and local runtime installation.

 Deck and CEFR level are selected when starting a session.
 Anki's add-on config